Župa: Slovakia

 The term župa was popularized in Slovak professional literature in the 19th century as a synonym to contemporary Slovak term stolica (county).
 After the collapse of the Austro-Hungarian Monarchy, it was used as the official name of administrative units of Slovakia within Czechoslovakia in 1919 – 1928 and then again in the Slovak Republic during WWII in 1940–1945.
 Nowadays, the term is used semi-officially as a short alternative name for the self-governing regions of Slovakia.
 The president of the self-governing region is semi-officially called župan.

 Slovenia

-During World War II, when Slovenia was partitioned between Italy, Hungary, and Germany on 17 April 1941, in the Italian portion, named province of Ljubljana, the new administration was led by an Italian High Commissioner, but there also were Presidents of the Council of Zhupans of Ljubljana: Marko Natlačen (1941), Leon Rupnik (1942-1943).
+In Slovenia, the mayor of a municipality has the title župan.

+The name also survived in the clerical context, as parishes are called župnija (dual: župniji, plural: župnije).
+Colloquial parishes are also called "fara" (dual: fari, plural: fare).

+A parish priest is called župnik (dual: župnika, plural: župniki).